yordan-hristov/mkit-trainings/course-lvl-up-fe-1/module-03-javascript-essentials/javascript-commons/README.md

 ## Exercise #3 - Array Methods(Reduce)

-In this Exercise you are provided with `potentialVotersResult` function declaration.
+In this Exercise, you are provided with `potentialVotersResult` function declaration.
 It will receive an array of object literals of potential voters `{ name:string , age: number, voted: boolean }` as input and you can safely expect this input to be valid.

-Your Objective is to:
+Your objective are to:

-- return how many people are voters for each age group as an object literal
+- Return how many people are voters for each age group as an object literal
-- the object literal should be in format `ageGroup: voters // number`
+- The object literal should be in format `ageGroup: voters // number`

 Age groups: